plamo-social/hub.plamo.social/_server_about.md

-# Welcome to plamo.social!
+# Welcome to Plamo Social!
 A plamo centric community on the Fediverse.
 Feel free to join and hang out!

-More information below & available on the [plamo.social Hub](https://hub.plamo.social)
+More information below & available on the [Plamo Social Hub](https://hub.plamo.social)

 ## Focus